 You should never pick flowers in the middle of the day when the sun is at it’s hottest.

 The heat of the sun lowers the water content in the stems and the flowers will not last nearly as long.
 If it has been raining and the flowers are wet, shake them gently to remove the excess water.
-Too much water will often damage flowers – especially delicately petaled flowers.
+Too much water will often damage flowers – especially flowers with delicate petals.

 When to Pick Flowers